The Summer Semester 2023 under Pandemic Conditions: Information for International Students

-For students, entry into the European Union and Germany is permitted, even from risk areas.
+For students, entry into the European Union and Germany is generally permitted.

-Further regulations on entry, compulsory testing and subsequent self-isolation/quarantine differ according to how the German Robert Koch Institute classifies the country you are entering from, and according to immunisation status:
+Regulations on entry, compulsory testing and quarantine differ according to how the German Robert Koch Institute classifies the country you are entering from:

-Virus variant areas are those countries or regions where mutations of the SARS-CoV-2 virus have occurred.
+virus variant areas countries or regions where critical mutations of the SARS-CoV-2 virus have occurred.

 In the following, vaccinated persons are persons who have been fully immunized with a vaccine against the novel corona virus authorised in the European Union up to 14 days prior to entry.
 Licensed productions of vaccines approved in the European Union that are marketed under a different trade name are considered equivalent and are accepted.

-Convalescents are persons who can provide medical evidence of previous infection with the novel corona virus and a negative PCR test not older than 6 months and not younger than 28 days.
+Recovered persons are persons who can provide medical evidence of previous infection with the novel corona virus and a negative PCR test not older than 90 days and not younger than 28 days.